Circulation and Customer Accounts Policy

 - Information about the Individual Account may only be given to the person whose name is on that account.

-- Children must be at least age 5 to apply for an Individual Account.
+- Customers must be at least age 5 to apply for an Individual Account.

-- A Family Account may be opened by an adult (age 18 or older) who agrees to take responsibility for the account.
+- A Shared Account may be opened by an adult (age 18 or older) who agrees to take responsibility for the account.

-- Family Account customers share account privileges with other authorized users and any member may exercise those privileges independently.
+- Shared Account customers share account privileges with other authorized users and any member may exercise those privileges independently.

-- Information about a Family Account may be given to any person whose name appears on that account.
+- Information about a Shared Account may be given to any person whose name appears on that account.

-- Individual members may remove themselves from Family Accounts.
+- Individual members may remove themselves from Shared Accounts.

 - An Educator Account may be opened by an adult (age 18 or older) who agrees to take responsibility for the account.